-Ibiza Spotlight receive many emails asking for advice about working on this Spanish island.
-This guide to Jobs in Ibiza gives information on how to find a job, what qualifications are needed, when is the best time to apply, and how much can be earned.
+Ibiza Spotlight receives many emails asking for advice about working on this Spanish island.
+This guide to Jobs in Ibiza gives information on how to find a job and when is the best time to look for work.

 10 Summer Jobs in Benidorm

 Relocating to Benidorm?
 Or maybe you’re just looking to make a little extra money during your summer holiday?
 Whatever your reasons, the temperature is climbing and so is the competition.
 Grab some of these summer jobs in Benidorm before they’re all gone.

 The Ins and Outs of Finding Work on Tenerife and Lanzarote

 The Canary Islands are a winter free Nirvana boasting an almost perfect climate which attracts nearly 10 million visitors each year and where there are tourists in such high numbers, there are usually plenty of work opportunities.